korliu/UB-NSSD/README.md

 4. `pip install .` to install dependencies
 5. `deactivate` to leave virtual environment
 > [!IMPORTANT]
-> As of 10/30/2023, the latest versions of `tensorflow_io` do not ship with Windows builds.
+> As of 10/30/2023, the latest versions of `tensorflow` do not ship with Windows builds.
 You must manually compile it, try an older version, or use a different OS.

 ### Nix Flake
 1. `nix develop`
 > [!NOTE]
 > Python packages in the flake are not pinned, so there may be version incompatabilities in the future.
-Please refer to the `pyproject.toml` for the supported dependency versions.
+Please refer to the `pyproject.toml` for supported dependency versions.

 ## Resources